-- Geo-Me! has animated musical stories of children from around the world and helps kids learn about the geography and demography that makes life in a certain place unique from (and similar to) their own.
+- Geo-Me! has animated musical stories of children from around the world and helps kids learn about the geography and demography that makes life in a specific place unique from (and similar to) their own.

 - Geo Challenge is a fun way for kids to learn the flags and maps of the world.
-It helps kids learn using puzzles, quizzes and flashcards.
-One of the neat features of it is that it lets you spin the globe to find out information on 193 countries
+It helps kids learn using puzzles, quizzes, and flashcards.
+One of the neat features of it is that it lets you spin the globe to find out information on 193 countries.

 - Kids Planet Discovery is an app that helps kids discover the world with games and adventures all about cultures, animals, music, dresses, geography.
 This app contains 100 games & 80 videos about our Planet.

 Chemistry can be a fun and fascinating area of science for children to explore at home.
-Learning about chemistry can help kids develop their analytical skills, help them understand how things work and it can lead them into a wide range of rewarding careers later on in life.
+Learning about chemistry can help kids develop their analytical skills, help them understand how things work, and it can lead them into a wide range of rewarding careers later on in life.

 Best Chemistry Books for Kids